davideganna/DataMorphers/README.md

 ## Define runtime values in the YAML configuration

-DataMorph is flexible, since it can work with variables at runtime:
+DataMorph can work with variables evaluated at runtime, making it very flexible:

 ```yaml
 pipeline_runtime: